JonathanDussot/valladolid-snooker-club/README.md

 - [Lauren-Nicole](https://github.com/CluelessBiker) - My Code Institute Mentor for her vast amount of knowledge, relaxing demeanour and patience!

-- [Kera Cudmore](https://github.com/kera-cudmore) - for her constant support through the slack community.
+- [Kera Cudmore](https://github.com/kera-cudmore) - for her constant support through the slack community and tutorials.

 - Arwen Dussot - my newborn daughter for keeping me awake at night and 'on my toes' so to speak.